Azure/azureml-assets/common/components/deploy_model/README.md

 # Model Deployment Component
-This component can be used in azure machine learning pipelines to deploy the model in workspace.
+This component can be used in Azure Machine Learning pipelines to deploy the model in workspace.

 # 1. Inputs